Catalan leader launches attack on Spanish King

-(CNN)The Catalan President vowed to implement the results of the region's contested independence referendum on Wednesday and criticized the King of Spain for failing to bring the divided factions together.
+(CNN)Catalonia's leader has launched a strongly worded attack on the King of Spain for failing to heal the country's divisions after a bitterly contested independence referendum.

-In a TV address from the headquarters of the Catalan government in Barcelona, northeast Spain, Carles Puigdemont said King Felipe had missed an opportunity to mediate in the political and constitutional crisis that has engulfed the country.
+In a TV address from the headquarters of the Catalan government in Barcelona on Wednesday, Catalan President Carles Puigdemont said King Felipe had missed an opportunity to mediate in the political and constitutional crisis that has engulfed the country.

+The King delivered a stern warning in a TV address on Tuesday, saying Catalan leaders had acted "outside the law" and accusing them of "unacceptable disloyalty" for pressing ahead with their moves toward secession..
+Catalonia is an autonomous region of Spain, located in the northeastern part of the country.

+Puigdemont said the Spanish monarch "ignores millions of Catalans who think in a different way" to the central government of Prime Minister Mariano Rajoy.

-"You disappointed many people in Catalonia who were expecting a call to dialogue," Puigdemont said, after an unexpectedly hardline TV address by the King on Tuesday night.
+"You disappointed many people in Catalonia who appreciate you and are expecting a call to dialogue," Puigdemont said after the King's hard-line remarks.

+The King has a constitutional duty to arbitrate when there is a diplomatic dispute, Puigdemont said.

 "We need mediation," he said.
 "This conflict needs to be resolved in a political way, not with police."

-He directed parts of his address to Spaniards in other parts of the nation, to the king, and to Catalonians.
+He directed parts of his address to Spaniards in other parts of the nation, to the King and to Catalonians.

-Puigdemont is expected to formally declare independence on Monday, after 90% of voters in last Sunday's referendum opted for a split -- a result that was followed by clashes between citizens and Spanish police.
+Puigdemont is expected to formally declare independence on Monday, after 90% of voters in last Sunday's referendum opted for a split.
+The vote was marred by clashes between citizens and Spanish police.

-The President urged calm.
+Puigdemont urged calm.

 "Let's not allow other people to provoke us.
 Let's not fall into provocations of violence," he said.

+"These accusations show that Mr. Puigdemont not only is against the law, but also is outside reality," the government said.

+"Tonight he lost every opportunity to bring Catalonia back to the path of coexistence within the law.
+Far from that, he went one step further in his path to radicalization, isolation and defiance of institutions."

-His remarks came as the Catalans' standoff with Madrid deepened Wednesday.
+Puigdemont's remarks came as the Catalans' standoff with Madrid deepened Wednesday.
 Spain's highest court summoned the chief of the Catalan police to answer accusations of sedition, or provoking a rebellion against the state.

 Josep Lluís Trapero was called to testify in Madrid on Friday: Spanish authorities believe Trapero's 17,000-strong force did not do enough to prevent the banned referendum from taking place.
 Sedition by public officials carries a 15-year sentence in Spain.

-He was was ordered to appear with three others: his deputy Teresa Laplana and the leaders of pro-independence groups Catalan National Assembly and Omnium Cultural, Jordi Cuixart and Jordi Sanchez.
+He was ordered to appear with three others: his deputy Teresa Laplana and the leaders of pro-independence groups Catalan National Assembly and Omnium Cultural, Jordi Cuixart and Jordi Sanchez.

-On Tuesday the King of Spain delivered a stern warning in a TV address, saying Catalan leaders had acted "outside the law" and accusing them of "unacceptable disloyalty" for pressing ahead with their moves towards secession.

-Puigdemont is due to address the Catalan Parliament Monday, in a session called to "discuss the results of the referendum on October 1 and its effects," a statement from the parliament said.
+Puigdemont is due to address the Catalan Parliament on Monday, in a session called to "discuss the results of the referendum on October 1 and its effects," a statement from the parliament said.

 It will be Puigdemont's first opportunity to make a formal declaration of independence under the Catalan referendum law that was ruled illegal by Spain's top court.

-Such a move would severely test the government of Spanish Prime Minister Mariano Rajoy.
+Such a move would severely test the government of Prime Minister Rajoy.
 If Madrid decides that Catalonia is acting unconstitutionally, Rajoy could invoke emergency powers to take control of the Catalan government.

 That would almost certainly require officers from the Guardia Civil, the national security force, to be deployed again on the streets of Catalonia.
 Thousands are on standby in the port of Barcelona, and their redeployment would be highly provocative after they led a violent crackdown of Sunday's referendum.